orchestron-orchestrator/sorespo/docs/tutorials/develop-on-windows.md

 the directory structure.

-After the build has completed you can copy your updated binary into the lab and re-run/configure Orchestron:
+After the build has completed you can copy your updated binary into the lab and re-run and re-configure SORESPO:
 ```shell
 make copy run-and-configure
 ```

-Wait a few seconds for Orchestron to apply your changes to the routers and repeat the steps above to validate your change was successful.
+Wait a few seconds for SORESPO to apply your changes to the routers and repeat the steps above to validate your change was successful.
 ```shell
 make get-dev-config-ams-core-1 | sed -n '/<interface xmlns="urn:nokia.com:srlinux:chassis:interfaces">/,/<\/interface>/p'